The King and Queen of Fungi: Chaga and Reishi Benefits

 Why Reishi is a Mushroom Superstar

 Like Chaga, Reishi (Ganoderma lucidum) also goes by plenty of names: the mushroom of immortality, Ling zhi (spirit plant) and 10,000-year mushroom among them.
-You’ll commonly hear herbalists talk about Reishi benefits, including its adaptogen properties and the support it offers for overall wellness, healthy sleep and immune health.*
+You’ll commonly hear herbalists talk about Reishi benefits, including its adaptogen properties and the support it offers for overall wellness, healthy natural transition to a good nights sleep and immune health.*

 This queen ranges in color from reddish-orange to black, and it grows across the US, Europe, South America, and Asia.
 You’ll find it growing on elm, alder, oak and some conifer trees.
 As with Chaga, Reishi doesn’t resemble the traditional “mushroom” with a cap and stem.
 Reishi instead grows out like a shelf or awning on a tree.

 The fresh white edges are sometimes tender enough to cook and eat, but the fruiting bodies are generally tough, which is why they’re extracted.
 Reishi can be a little bitter (can’t we all?), thanks to the triterpenes it contains, but that’s a sign that your Reishi contains the “good stuff” (aka fruiting bodies).
 Reishi fruiting bodies boast over 130 triterpenoid compounds (primarily ganoderic and lucideric acids).

 Reishi is as versatile as it is cherished.
 It’s been used in China and Japan for over 4,000 years for a variety of reasons!
 This mushroom is considered to be an adaptogen, helping the body’s natural response to occasional stress, and it also promotes your bodies natural transition to a good nights sleep.* It may also help promote stamina and healthy energy levels!*